Applications for the 2022 Humanities Research Centre Visiting Fellowship Program – on the theme of 'Mobilities' – are now open.

 Selection of Visiting Fellows for the 2022 program will be announced by 31 October 2021.
 In its selection process, the HRC strives to achieve a mixture of early career scholars along with more established researchers, and to achieve a gender balance.
 While preference will be given to those applicants whose scholarly work is directly relevant to the 2022 annual theme, fellowships occasionally may also be awarded to scholars working elsewhere in the broad field of humanities.

 The Centre does not discriminate for or against any applicant on the basis of race, colour, sex, religion, political opinion, age, medical record, marital status, impairment, disability, nationality, or sexual preference.

 Further information in relation to the programs of the Humanities Research Centre and the Research School of Humanities and the Arts, staff and facilities, is contained on our Website at the following address: http://hrc.cass.anu.edu.au

 1. Application form

-Applicants should submit a completed application form, available on the HRC website.
+Applicants should submit a completed application form, available to download on this website.